-Self-Talk: What is Your Self-Talk Saying To You?
+Self-Talk: What Are You Saying To Youself?

 What dialogue does your inner voice indulge in?
 Does that little voice motivate you?
 Does your inner voice serve your purpose?
 Or, does it whisper words of negativity?
 Is it more an inner-critic than an inner-voice?
 This is only going to drag you down.
 The goal is to aim to use your self-talk to change your life.